lter/deims-knz-custom/README.md

 * ` );`

-For more documentation on this customizations visit the blogs at http://lno.lternet.edu/blog/6 and look for DEIMS Migrations
+For more documentation on this customizations visit the DEIMS project pages help, and blog posts.

 For DEIMS help, visit the DEIMS project page at drupal.org, read the papers in databits.lternet.edu or contact us.